SmithsonianTropicalDataPortal/STDP_Documentation/docs/submit_online.md

 * Firefox
 * Note: You may experience some issues with Safari and Microsoft Edge.

 These instructions assume you have been given access to upload data by a Smithsonian Data Repository admin.
-If you are logging in for the first time, see documentation on how to set up your account to get access to upload.
+If you are logging in for the first time, <a href="../register_to_submit/" target="_blank">see documentation on how to set up your account to get access to upload.</a>

 ## Access the Data Submission Web Form